There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

 - To gain weight or fuel large amounts of activity, you need to increase your energy intake from fat and non-fibre carbohydrates while getting adequate protein and nutrients.

-Therefore, the calories from protein shown on nutrition labels are based on the amount of energy released if you burn the protein in a bomb calorimeter.
+Therefore, the calories from protein shown on nutrition labels are based on the energy released if you burn the protein in a bomb calorimeter.
 However, your body does not burn food, especially protein.

 The protein in the food you eat is used for many functions in your body other than energy production, like repairing and rebuilding muscle, making neurotransmitters, and synthesising enzymes.